 Consume post-workout to kickstart the muscle rebuilding process.

-Add a supplement or two to your gym nutrition diet plan such as creatine and glutamine to help workout recovery even further.
+Add a supplement or two to your gym nutrition diet plan such as creatine or glutamine to help workout recovery even further.

 Meal 5: Dinner (6 p.m.)
 Chicken Breast, Steamed Rice & Vegetables

 Repair your muscles you just worked on with some healthy lean meat & veggies.

 In this example chicken breast with steamed rice and broccoli.
 Remember all vegetables are healthy so eat your favorites.